gamcorn/MLOPS-predict-stack-example/Readme.md

 # Readme
+This repo uses pre-commit hooks, bandit security checks and pylint.
 ## Data Science ML Stack
 In this Exercise I set up a Machine Learning stack with dashboard and prediction capabilities.
 The stack is composed of a FastAPI backend, a Streamlit front with simple